htcondor/htcondor/docs/man-pages/condor_submit.rst

     replaces the default allocation of stack space, which is unlimited in size. :index:`submit_event_notes<single: submit_event_notes; submit commands>` submit_event_notes = <note>
-    A string that is appended to the submit event in the job’s log file.
+    A string that is appended to the submit event in the job's log file.
-    For DAGMan jobs, the string ``DAG Node:`` and the node’s name is automatically defined for **submit_event_notes**, causing the
+    For DAGMan jobs, the string ``DAG Node:`` and the node's name is automatically defined for **submit_event_notes**, causing the
     logged submit event to identify the DAG node job submitted.
  +<attribute> = <value>
-    A line that begins with a ’+’ (plus) character instructs *condor_submit* to insert the given *attribute* into the job ClassAd with the given *value*.
+    A line that begins with a '+' (plus) character instructs *condor_submit* to insert the given *attribute* into the job ClassAd with the given *value*.
 Note that setting an attribute should not be used in place of one of the specific commands listed